 That depends on your product.
 If your device is designed for a clinical environment, or if you are selling any product that should be covered by the national medical insurance system, keep in mind that the registration and approval process for reimbursement will be labor-intensive and require good local contacts.
 If you do work through a German office, make sure that they have a physical presence in Austria and a strong track record for getting products approved for reimbursement in this country.

 2. Are there any large hospital construction projects in the pipeline?

-Austria has one of the most favorable hospital bed-to-population ratios in the EU and the number of beds has actually been falling in recent years.
+Austria has one of the most favorable hospital bed-to-population ratios in the EU and the number of beds has been falling in recent years.
 Most current construction projects are in the renovation, repurposing or extension of existing facilities.
-That being said, there are significant renovations planned for Vienna’s General Hospital, one of the largest hospitals in Europe.
+There are significant renovations planned for Vienna’s General Hospital, one of the largest hospitals in Europe.
 The most recent plan (2016) estimates €1.4 billion in modernization spending between now and 2030.